Hiking cameras enable you to capture your experiences, whether you’re on a short day hike or rugged outdoor adventure.

 - Extras: 3″ LCD, flash built-in & shoe, ISO 200-12800, 4K video at 30fps, image stabilization

-The Fujifilm X-T2 is the best mirrorless travel camera for the demanding photographer that delivers sharp images and comes with professional features such as a high-performance autofocus, a cropped APS-C sensor and 4K video recording.
+The Fujifilm X-T2 is the best mirrorless hiking camera for the demanding photographer that delivers sharp images and comes with professional features such as a high-performance autofocus, a cropped APS-C sensor and 4K video recording.

 The camera’s sensor sports 24.3 megapixels and a native ISO range of 200 to 12,800, with an extended range of 100 to 51,200.
 Moiré and false colors are reduced thanks to signal processing and the X-Processor Pro engine.